-- During the producer visit, the auditor discusses relevant social and trade aspects with the producer, in particular regarding involvement in group decisions, relation to the group operator, price setting and prices paid, training and support received, environmental production, child labour & discrimination, safe working conditions.
-In case of smallholder producers with some casual labour, the majority of producer visits should also include interviews with the producer's workers to verify their working conditions.
-In case of medium size producers, workers should be interviewed during all producer visits and records of employment verified. - The group operation audit includes an inspection of the Internal Control System (ICS) by screening the ICS records, interviews with ICS manager and internal inspectors/field advisors and may include shadow internal audits. - Review of payment to producers, price setting, incl agreed floor price if Fair for Life certified, use of prepayments received. - 4.
-Trading Practices, Product Flow Verification, Fair Trade Premium (all Producers and Handlers) - Check of purchase records and supplier certificates (from farmers or other suppliers if applicable), processing and sales documentation in order to follow up the product flow. - Follow up of product lots through the operation to test the traceability system; verification of inhouse labelling and sales labels. - Fair for Life certified Producers: Verification of Fair Trade premium (if applicable): decision process (e.g. committee meetings), agreed projects, incoming premium records, expenditure records, summary reports for trade partners - Fair for Life certified producers and handlers: Review of communication with trade partners, prompt payment of suppliers invoices, price agreements and trade contracts, promotion of fair trade, etc.
+During the producer visit, the auditor

+- discusses relevant social and trade aspects with the producer and verifies the respective practices, in particular regarding involvement in group decisions, relation to the group operator, price setting and prices paid, training and support received, environmental issues, child labour & discrimination, safe working conditions. - In case of smallholder producers with some casual labour, the majority of producer visits should also include interviews with the producer's workers to verify their working conditions.
+In case of medium size producers, workers should be interviewed during all producer visits and records of employment verified.
+The auditor may also interview producers or other people who are not registered in the group for additional reference. - The group operation audit includes an inspection of the Internal Control System (ICS) by screening the ICS records, interviews with ICS manager and internal inspectors/field advisors and may include shadow internal audits. - All documents related to group organization and management will be checked: list of members, group's terms of references / statutes, member agreements, board members, minutes of general assemblies, prices paid to farmers, farmers' trainings, information on community / social programmes, report on FairTrade Development Premium use (if applicable) etc - Review of payment to producers, price setting, incl agreed floor price if Fair for Life certified, use of prepayments received. - 4.
+Trading Practices, Product Flow Verification, Fair Trade Premium (all Producers and Handlers) - Check of purchase records and supplier certificates (from farmers or other suppliers if applicable), processing and sales documentation in order to follow up the product flow.

+- Follow up of product lots through the operation to test the traceability system; verification of inhouse labelling and sales labels. - Fair for Life certified Producers: Verification of Fair Trade premium (if applicable): decision process (e.g. committee meetings), agreed projects, incoming premium records, expenditure records, summary reports for trade partners - Fair for Life certified producers and handlers: Review of communication with trade partners, prompt payment of suppliers invoices, price agreements and trade contracts, promotion of fair trade, etc.